You are able to raise a concern using the service if you meet one of the following criteria:

 If you are looking for further advice and do not feel Sport Integrity is appropriate place for your concerns then the following organisations may be able to support you:

 If you are a Great Britain elite athlete the BEAA exists to support, represent and empower you.
-It provides independent, confidential expert and professional support and advice for all athletes
+It provides independent, confidential expert and professional support and advice for all athletes members.

 Provides support for UK coaches by delivering best practice, training, research and industry standards across sports, communities and national governing bodies of sport.

+If you’re worried about the safety of a child you can speak to the NSPCC about your concerns.
 Whether you want to report child abuse and neglect or aren’t sure what to do the NSPCC offer advice and support and can take the next steps if a child’s in danger.

 A national charity which exists to minimise the risk of abuse of disabled children and adults at risk.
-They support organisations to safeguard disabled children and adults at risk and minimise the risk of
+They support organisations to safeguard disabled children and adults at risk and minimise the risk of harm.